- Press Releases

-Traditional handcrafted oak boats called börteboote, (boarding boats), have been used in Heligoland for many years to transport visitors arriving on large ships to the harbour.
-Now, the municipality of Heligoland has converted the first boat for the future: In the Hatecke boatyard on the Lower Elbe, the old diesel engine of the Börteboot, dubbed "Pirat", was replaced by a clean, quiet Torqeedo Deep Blue 50i electric motor with lithium-ion batteries.
+Traditional handcrafted oak boats known as Börteboote (boarding boats) have been used on Heligoland for many years to transport visitors from large vessels to the harbor.
+Now, the municipality of Heligoland has converted the first boat to make it fit for the future.
+In the Hatecke boatyard on the Lower Elbe, the old diesel engine of a Börteboot known as "Pirat" was replaced by a clean, quiet Torqeedo Deep Blue 50i electric motor with lithium-ion batteries.

-Heligoland, historically an exclusive seaside spa and resort for upper-class Europeans, was once claimed by Denmark, then England.
-In 1890, England traded Heligoland to Germany in exchange for Zanzibar.
-As Germany’s only offshore territory and the birthplace of its national anthem, the islands hold a cherished position in the country’s culture and the hearts of the German people.
+Heligoland, historically an exclusive seaside spa and resort for upper-class Europeans, was once claimed by Denmark and then Britain.
+But in 1890, Britain handed over Heligoland to Germany in exchange for Zanzibar.
+As Germany’s only offshore territory and the birthplace of its national anthem, the islands have a cherished place in the country’s culture and the hearts of the German people.
 In the 21st century, it is a holiday island, a location for top marine research, and a base for offshore wind services.

-Torqeedo engineers worked closely with a local shipyard owned by Mr. Rainer Hatecke, a fifth-generation boat builder and operator, and chairman of the Association for the Preservation of Heligoland Börteboote, to design and install the integrated battery-powered electric drive.
-The high-tech, 50 kW Torqeedo system provides a modern, complete prop-to-helm solution, including a 40 kWh battery with automotive technology from BMW and touchscreen display for the boat operator.
-The fleet's first electric börteboot will be presented to the public on the 9th of August during the 65th annual börteboot regatta.
+Torqeedo engineers worked closely with the boatyard owned by Rainer Hatecke, a fifth-generation boat builder and operator, and chairman of the Association for the Preservation of Heligoland Börteboote, to design and install the integrated battery-powered electric drive.
+The high-tech, 50 kW Torqeedo system provides a modern, complete prop-to-helm solution, including a 40 kWh battery with automotive technology from BMW and a touchscreen display for the boat operator.
+The fleet's first electric Börteboot will be presented to the public on August 9th during the 65th annual Börteboot regatta.

 "Börteboote have been a tradition on Heligoland for centuries.
-With the installation of the electric drives, we advance this tradition into the future.
-The new "Pirat" will noticeably improve the passenger experience and set an example for environmental conservation and climate protection in the tourism industry," said Mayor Jörg Singer.
+With the installation of the electric drives we have advanced this tradition to make it fit for the future.
+The new "Pirat" will noticeably improve the passenger experience and set an example for environmental conservation and climate protection in the tourism industry," says Mayor Jörg Singer.

-Mr. Hatecke said the old diesel engines were so loud people had to yell to be heard on the open boat.
+As Rainer Hatecke points out, the old diesel engines were so loud people had to yell to be heard on the open boat.
 Now they glide silently through the water with no diesel fumes on deck.
-He also noted that the extra torque provided by the Torqeedo electric drive helps the boat punch effortlessly through the high North Sea waves.
-"Together with my shipyard crew we have built a real 'e-pirate' for Heligoland", says Rainer Hatecke.
+He also notes that the extra torque provided by the Torqeedo electric drive helps the boat punch effortlessly through the high North Sea waves.
+"Together with my shipyard crew we have built a real 'e-pirate' for Heligoland," Rainer Hatecke says.

-Heligoland remains a popular destination for day trips with a growing number of overnight guests, but the boat fleet has dwindled as new passenger ships with shallower drafts are able to directly access the docks and jetty.
-Today there are only 11 börteboote still in service.
-Mr. Hatecke envisions rebuilding the börteboote fleet by using the new, emission-free vessels for tours, sightseeing, birdwatching and passenger transport between the Heligoland islands as well as their traditional boarding duties.
+Heligoland remains a popular destination for day trips with a growing number of overnight guests.
+However, the Börteboote fleet has dwindled as new passenger vessels with shallower drafts can directly access the docks and jetty.
+Today, there are only 11 Börteboote still in service.
+Rainer Hatecke envisions rebuilding the Börteboote fleet by using the new, emission-free vessels for tours, sightseeing, bird watching, passenger transport between the Heligoland islands, as well as their traditional boarding duties.
 Additional battery capacity can easily be added to the modular Deep Blue system if required for longer trips in the future.